Planeman/5271-Exercises/hw1/sploit3/readme3.txt

 own empty block.list and uses this new lack of restriction to overwrite the sudoers file to give the student group sudo access without a password.

-Since the sudoers file has strict rules on file owernship(root) and file permissions (440) we had to prevent bcvs from using chmod and chown on the written file.
+Since the sudoers file has strict rules on file ownership(root) and file permissions (440) we had to prevent bcvs from using chmod and chown on the written file.
 To do this we created our own chmod script in the local directory and added '.' to the front of the path so that when